Navigation & Structure of your website

 - the ones displayed on every pages of your website located in your Theme

-- the ones that can be placed on paragraphs of your topics using the "Show share buttons" located in "topic settings".
-By activating them on a topic you will be asked to configure them.
+- the ones that can be placed on paragraphs of your topics using the "Social buttons" located in "topic settings".
+By activating this option or clicking on its "configure" link, you will be asked to configure them.

 Local menu of a Topic